 Public Health Privacy Notice

 All local authorities have a duty to improve the health of the population they serve.
-To help us do this, we use data from a range of sources including the Office for National Statistics, the Health and Social Care Information Centre, Bexley Clinical Commissioning Group and hospitals to understand more about the nature and causes of disease and ill health in Bexley.
+To help us do this, we use data from a range of sources including the Office for National Statistics, NHS Digital, Bexley Clinical Commissioning Group hospitals and residents to understand more about the nature and causes of disease and ill health in Bexley.

 The Public Health team at the London Borough of Bexley also have a legal status allowing the processing of personal confidential data for certain public health purposes.
 The statutory responsibilities for public health services are clearly set out in the Health and Social Care Act 2012.
 Bexley Council is registered with the Information Commissioners Office (ICO) under the provisions of the Data Protection Act 2018.
 Any personal information we hold is collected and processed in accordance with the requirements of the Data Protection Act 2018, EU General Data Protection Regulation (GDPR) and the Caldicott Principles.